WP2.3 Component Survey

 Are your data products visible and discoverable at the proto-EMDS level (beyond your local connector)?

-Q9.6Has any organisation outside your local pilot ever discovered or accessed your data through the proto-EMDS infrastructure?
+Q8.6Has any organisation outside your local implementation site ever discovered or accessed your data through the proto-EMDS infrastructure?

 This means: another deployEMDS site, a TUC participant, or an external party finding your data via the federated catalogue and initiating a contract negotiation or data transfer.